 Shopping for A Medigap Plan

 When you shop for a Medigap plan, you should assume that you are making a decision that will last forever.
 There are very limited circumstances that will allow you to re-shop for Medigap.
-To access a publication that identifies the insurance carriers that sell Medicare Supplement Insurance Plans in the state of Maryland, download the Medicare-Supplement-Rate-Guide JAN 2020
+The Maryland Insurance Administration publishes every six (6) months an updated Medicare Supplement Insurance Plan Rate Guide that identifies the insurance carriers authorized to sell Medigap plans in the state of Maryland.